JIuBeP/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 * Integrated DDLullu's tool into Model Compiler, so no more any physics/collision model usage limitations.
 * Texture Converter now able to detect material types, properties and auto-append texture masks in vmt.
 * Added workarounds to automatically fix -90 degree rotation and animation bugs on compiling custom models.
+* Old MDL2SMD model decompiler replaced with more painless and functional "Crowbar" tool by ZeqMacaw.
+* Added "No-More-LOD" tool by DDLullu to disable LODs on character sheets, and added simple GUI to it.
+* Added new "MDL Formatter" by DDLullu to convert models compiled in Alien Swarm SDK to Bloodlines one.
+* Added new "Skin Editor" tool by hlstriker (skin, materials and .phy model editor).
+* Integrated "MDL Formatter" and Alien Swarm StudioMDL compiler with Crowbar tool and automatized their work.

 --------------------

-1.95 (10.04.2021):
-- BSPSource upated to 1.4.1, thanks to atrblizzard.
-- NirCmd updated to v2.86, thanks to Nir Sofer.
-- Blender model Formatter fixed, thanks to DDLullu.

-1.94 (06.02.2021):
-- Blender model Formatter added, thanks to DDLullu.
+2.00 (13.08.2021):
+- Global SDKBinaries/ filesystem reogranisation.
+DON'T install this version over older ones!!!
+- Crowbar tool: Integrated DDLullu's MDL Formatter/converter (see "Formatter Guide" at SDK's links section).
+- Crowbar tool: Integrated Alien Swarm StudioMDL compiler, so the Formatter won't need Alien Swarm/Steam installation anymore!
+- Crowbar tool: Automatized adding missing XModel skeleton MDLs and launching Formatter after compiling model with Alien Swarm.
+- Replaced crappy prop model example in SDKContent/ModelSrc/ with a normal compileable static prop model (chair).
+- Moved "Poison Ivy" player model example to SDKContent/ModelSrc/ folder as an usable demo for the MDL Formatter work.
+- Removed "QC Files Compiler" tool as totally useless now and incompatible with new MDL compilers and file system.
+- Reduced using twin-version DLLs by SDK launcher, and other minor fixes and technical changes.

+1.94-1.95 (02.08.2021):
+- Added new "Skin Editor" tool (skin and .phy model editor, developed by hlstriker).
+- Added new "MDL Formatter" to convert models compiled in Alien Swarm SDK to Bloodlines one, thanks to DDLullu.
+- Added new Blender script to revert modified vertices of MDL back to original placement (see updated Usage Info).
-- Java made compatible to newer or open source versions, thanks to Caner Özdemir.
+- Java tools launcher made compatible to newer or open source Java versions, thanks to Caner Ozdemir.
+- BSPSource tool upated to 1.4.1 and adapted for Bloodlines Hammer Editor, thanks to atrblizzard.
+- Updated NirCmd helper to prevent anti-virus false positives, and other minor fixes.

 1.93 (20.09.2020):
 - Hammer/FGD: Re-added env_sun entity as fully workable in game.
 - Model Compiler: Added checking models for physbox and asking user to auto-generate it when compiling.
 - Model Viewer: Fixed opening MDL files if mod directory contain spaces in path.
-- Skin Editor: Bloodlines Edition (custom editor, developed by hlstriker).

 1.92 (08.02.2020):
 - Model Compiler: Added workaround to automatically fix -90-degree-rotation-issue on Vtmb-decompiled models.
 - Model Compiler: Added workaround to fix game crashes and rendering issues on compiling all dynamic models.
 * These fixies applies during model compiling and when issued model found, user will asked to apply it or leave.
-- Model Compiler: Fixed darkening models on shooting them by updating Studiomdl-fix tool, thanks DDLullu.
+- Model Compiler: Fixed darkening models on shooting them by updating Studiomdl-fix tool, thanks to DDLullu.
 - Model Compiler: Better QC files parsing, fixing compiling materials and improved log messages.
 - Crowbar tool: Fixed incorrect "phy" material string dumping on decompiling Vtmb's physics meshes.
 - Crowbar tool: Isolated Vtmb-adapted tool version settings from regular Source Engine Crowbar releases.